Phrogz/rephinez/README.md

 * A method for taking one schedule and producing a slightly different one.
 * One or more methods that measure a schedule and tell how "good" or "bad" it is.

-Onǣlan will (with a little help from you) keep varying the schedule, guiding towards a really good one.
+Rephinez will (with a little help from you) keep varying the schedule, guiding towards a really good one.

-Onǣlan uses [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) to "solve" what would otherwise be nightmare problems in combinatorics.
+Rephinez uses [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) to "solve" what would otherwise be nightmare problems in combinatorics.
 It doesn't find the absolute best result, but it finds ones that are quite good, relatively quickly.
 This takes a little bit of art and finesse from you to help tune the algorithm as it runs.
 More on that below.